scosman/betakit/README.md

 Betakit
 =======

 A simple, powerful and hackable service for running a beta release with invite codes.
+Betakit includes a "request an invite" widget, social sharing, referral tracking, invite code generation, invite mailer and an admin interface.

 Preview
 -------